 Why treating Urinary Incontinence?

-When seeking PRP treatment, it is important that the PRP doctor is licensed, certified and experienced to carry out this highly specialized procedure.
+When seeking PRP treatment, it is important that the PRP doctor is licensed, certified, and experienced to carry out this highly specialized procedure.
 Treatment for urinary incontinence requires a highly trained physician.
-Call us today and learn more on how PRP can help you overcome urinary incontinence!
+Call us today and learn more about how PRP can help you overcome urinary incontinence!